cudy789/bookend/README.md

 ## What we learned
 We learned that when we all start to get tired, it helps to begin pair programming, as it allows for one person to focus on code, while the other person can better grasp the problem being tackled.

-## What's next for Bookend
-Corey plans to deploy an instance of _Bookend_ for his wife, who has already gotten great use out of the previous prototype!